 Council is required to include this statement in its annual report in accordance with the Local Government (Financial Reporting and Prudence) Regulations 2014 (the regulations).
 Refer to the regulations for more information, including definition of some of the terms used in this statement.

-Council's 2021-2031 long-term plan set revised limits for its rates and debt affordability benchmarks.
-For the previous years the 2018-2028 and 2015-2025 long-term plan figures were used.
+Council's Long Term Plan 2021-2031 set revised limits for its rates and debt affordability benchmarks.
+For the previous years, the Long Term Plan 2018-2028 were used.

 Rates affordability benchmarks

 Council meets the rates affordability benchmarks if: